molevolworkshop/molevolworkshop.github.io/software/jetstream2023.md

 ### Setting up the new instance

-The newly created MOLE_2023_image_basis needs to be provisioned with the software and data files used during the workshop.
+The newly created MOLE-2023-base needs to be provisioned with the software and data files used during the workshop.

-First create a _TARs_ folder in which to store downloaded tar files (useful for backup purposes if, next year, some can't be downloaded)
+First create a _TARs_ folder in which to store downloaded tar files (useful for backup purposes if, next year, some can't be downloaded).
+Also, create a _clones_ folder for git working directories.

 ~~~~~~
 cd
 mkdir TARs
+mkdir clones
 ~~~~~~

 ### Finding basic information